Paris: Embracing Life and Art

 Having all this fun, it's easy to forget that six centuries ago, Paris was a cultural leader as Europe was awakening from a long medieval slumber.

 Just a couple blocks off the river, the Cluny Museum — filling a medieval mansion, takes us back to Paris in the late Middle Ages.
-In the 1400s trade was begining to boom and the Renaissance was moving in like a warm front from Italy.
+In the 1400s trade was beginning to boom, and the Renaissance was moving in like a warm front from Italy.

 The Cluny Museum is an under-appreciated treasure.
 Its rich collection of medieval art offers a rare peek into that mysterious age.
-The sumptuous ivory pieces; vibrant enamel work; and gorgeous statues reflect a surprisingly refined — and far from "dark" — society.
+The sumptuous ivory pieces, vibrant enamel work, and gorgeous sculptures reflect a surprisingly refined — and far from "dark" — society.

-These exquisite tapestries were inspired by both secular and religous traditions.
-They give us a look at life — sensual life — from a time when the people of Paris were just stepping out of medieval darkness.
-It's a celebration of all the senses:
+These exquisite tapestries were inspired by both secular and religious traditions.
+They give us a peek at life — sensual life — from a time when the people of Paris were just stepping out of medieval darkness.
+It's a celebration of all the senses.

-Another reminder of the sophisticastion of the Middle Ages was the art of stained glass.
-To see the best 13th century glass in its glorious original setting, visit the nearby church of Ste Chapelle.
+Another reminder of the sophistication of the Middle Ages was the art of stained glass.
+To see the best of 13th-century glass in its glorious original setting, visit the nearby church of Sainte-Chapelle.

-Stepping inside, you're overwhemled by the most dazzling Gothic interior anywhere.
-In the Bible, it's clear: light is divine.
+Stepping inside, you're overwhelmed by the most dazzling Gothic interior anywhere.
+In the Bible, it's clear: Light is divine.
 Let there be light.
 In a Gothic church, light pours through stained glass like God's grace shining down on earth.
 Gothic architects used their new technology to turn dark stone buildings into lanterns of light.

 In the 13th century King Louis IX obtained the supposed Crown of Thorns.
-He needed an appropriate place to house this precious relic.
+He needed an appropriate place to house the precious relic.
 So they scrambled and built this church in just six years.
-Because it was built so quickly — with one architect and one set of plans...almost unheard of in Gothic times, the architecture is unusually harmonious.
+Because it was built so quickly — one architect and one set of plans, almost unheard of in Gothic times — the architecture is unusually harmonious.

 The altar was raised up high to better display the Crown of Thorns.

-Filling the walls on all four sides, the 15 story-telling panels illustrate Bible passages from Creation in Genesis to the story of Christ.
+Filling the walls on all four sides, the 15 storytelling panels illustrate Bible passages from Creation in Genesis to the story of Christ.
 Remarkably, most of the stained glass here is original.
-What you're looking at is exactly what visitors have marvelled at for eight centuries.
+What you're looking at is exactly what visitors have marveled at for eight centuries.

-[227a] For a stark contrast in glass, head out to to La Defense — a forest of skyscrapers nicknamed Paris's petite Manhattan.
+For a stark contrast in glass, head out to La Défense — a forest of skyscrapers nicknamed Paris's "petit Manhattan."